MLA Annotated Bibliography Format

 - Annotations should typically not exceed a single paragraph.

-- If you do exceed one paragraph, indent each new paragraph and separate with a single space between them.
+- If you do exceed one paragraph, indent each new paragraph but do not add extra space between them.

 - For more information on writing an annotation, visit the general annotated bibliography guide.